dalitun/applications/blueprint-autoscaling/README-EN.md

  ![action5](img/action4.png)

-#### To test the scaling up and scaling down, try `Stress` (upping supported) your instances by typing the following command in the server:
+#### For testing the scaling up and scaling down, try `Stress` your instances by typing the following command in the server:

 ~~~bash
 $ sudo apt-get install stress